‘General Hospital’ Spoilers: Bobbie And Felicia Uncover Nelle’s Secret

 A photo posted by Chloe Lanier (@chloelanier123) on

-Nelle has the box of momentos in her apartment, which is where Felicia will be headed next.
+Nelle has the box of mementos in her apartment, which is where Felicia will be headed next.
 General Hospital spoilers indicate that once she gets inside of Nelle’s apartment to “redecorate,” she will locate the box that Nelle has been hiding from everyone.
 Inside, there is the “Caroline” rattle which belonged to Carly as a baby.
-This revenge plan all stems back to when she was a little girl and that was brought back up recently when Josslyn was working on a family tree.
+This revenge plan all stems back to when she was a little girl, and that was brought back up recently when Josslyn was working on a family tree.

 The idea is that Nelle is the biological child of Frank Benson, the adoptive father who reportedly abandoned Carly and her adoptive mother when she was incredibly little.
 General Hospital brought all of this front and center last week, when Carly was remembering her childhood.
 Michael (Chad Duell), Bobbie, Carly, and Josslyn were looking at old photos.
-Nelle was there, listening to the story Carly told about Frank and the abandonment and when she set the photo down and left the room, Nelle hastily grabbed it.
+Nelle was there, listening to the story Carly told about Frank and the abandonment, and when she set the photo down and left the room, Nelle hastily grabbed it.
 Bobbie came in and found her looking upset, and things got tense between them.
-This is when the idea of Felicia really came into play and the entire plan was set into motion.
+This is when the idea of Felicia really came into play, and the entire plan was set into motion.

-February sweeps are beginning for General Hospital and the spoilers coming out are promising a lot of surprises.
+February sweeps are beginning for General Hospital, and the spoilers coming out are promising a lot of surprises.
 Fans have been waiting to wrap up the Nelle storyline for several months now, especially because of her involvement with Sonny.
 Whoever has been ordering Nelle around seems to know a lot about the Corinthos family and if it isn’t Frank Benson himself, who could it be?
-Theories have been floating around and some General Hospital fans believe it could have been Jax (Ingo Rademacher), especially because he seemed to know her from the beginning.
+Theories have been floating around, and some General Hospital fans believe it could have been Jax (Ingo Rademacher), especially because he seemed to know her from the beginning.
 When everything is brought to light, Port Charles will never be the same.

 We cannot WAIT to see all of your beautiful faces this weekend!
 Tickets for NY & NJ are almost gone–grab what's left @ coastalentertainment.com